Current Community Volunteer Opportunities

 Opportunities exist for adult and student volunteers, both high school and college level.
 To learn more call 434-924-5251 or visit the U.Va.
 Hospital Auxiliary website.

-The eleven branches of the U.Va.
-Library welcome volunteers in a variety of positions, including docenting at library exhibits, preservation, circulation, and shelving.
+The U.Va.
+Library welcomes volunteers in a variety of positions, including docenting at library exhibits, preservation, circulation, and shelving.
 Short- or long- term assignments available.
 No experience necessary.
 Training is provided.
-For more information contact Jean Cooper at 434-982-2743 or email@example.com.
+For more information please see our job site.

 Enthusiastic, caring volunteers, ages 15 – 90, are needed to work at our front desk, assist in the gallery, build exhibits, and help with special events.
 We provide free parking, training, free passes, and the opportunity to serve the children and families in our community.
 The commitment is 2 to 3 hours per week or short term for special projects.
 Please contact Margie at 434-977-1025 or email@example.com to apply.
 More information is available at www.vadm.org.